connelhooley/TestHelpers/README.md

 ```

 ## GenerateMany
-Runs the creator function between 2 and 100 times and returns the results in an IEnummerable.
+Runs the creator function between 2 and 100 times and returns the results in an `IEnummerable`.

 ``` csharp
 var randomStrings = TestHelper.GenerateMany(TestHelper.GenerateString);